Samy-nit/Samy-nit/README.md

-👋 Hello there!
+👋 Howdy!
 I'm Samyak, a final year Computer Science student passionate about crafting web solutions. 🎓

 ## 💻 About Me
 During my academic journey, I've immersed myself in coding and development, specializing as a Frontend Web Developer with expertise in the MERN stack-MongoDB, Express.js, React.js, and Node.js.
 Frontend Web Developer and Creative UI/UX Designer with a keen eye for detail and a commitment to delivering exceptional user experiences.
 Proficient in a variety of programming languages, design tools, website builders & web frameworks.
 I thrive in turning ideas into robust, user-friendly webapps.